*Make sure you listen to the podcast (radio show) above. [Wait for it to load, if you don’t see the audio player.]

 We all have Eeyores and George Castanzas in our lives.
 These are people that are chronically negative.
 They are the Debbie Downers that don’t see the good things right under their noses.

 In today’s episode, we are going to discuss “MAGNIFYING.”
-This is our second in a series on anger in marriage.
+This is our 2nd episode in our series “Anger in Marriage.”

 What is MAGNIFYING?

 Magnifying is blowing things out of proportion.
 A person who magnifies exaggerates the negative and provokes angry responses.

 Often people who are guilty of magnifying fall into one or several camps.

 Let’s look at depression.
 Depression is often marked by emotional reasoning.
 Emotional reasoning is a thinking habit.
 It’s the false belief – because something goes wrong that everything else will.